 It is hard to resist the offerings from Bruxie Original Fried Chicken and Waffle.
 As the name implies, this is fried chicken paradise.
 They have spicy, maple glazed and extra crispy versions.
 If you are not a fan of waffles, you can have the chicken by itself or as tenders or wings.

-Other places to consider include Jinky’s Cafe, Flake, 26 Beach Restaurant, and Cafe Buna.
+Other places to consider include Jinky’s Cafe, Flake, and 26 Beach Restaurant.

 Restaurants in Santa Monica know how to satisfy clients with a killer brunch.
 If you are celebrating a special occasion or simply celebrating life, head to one of these places: